 When you're writing, it's beneficial to know at a glance how many words you have written.

 Grammarly keeps a word count in the footer information bar.
-Word count is important when you’re writing blog posts designed to gain SEO traffic.
+Word count is important when you're writing blog posts designed to gain SEO traffic.
 Writing a post of 300 words or more provides scope to express something meaningful.
 And Google will also have more to go on when analysing the content.
 Remember, in SEO; content is king!
+Larger posts of 1,000 words or more allow more scope for you to discuss your post in more depth.

 Setting the tone